1 year full time or

 Applicants must have completed a UTS recognised bachelor's degree, or an equivalent or higher qualification, or submitted other evidence of general and professional qualifications that demonstrates potential to pursue graduate studies.

 A relevant, appropriate first degree is the Bachelor of Laws with honours, or the Juris Doctor, or a Bachelor of Laws or LPAB Diploma in Law together with a graduate certificate in the discipline of law, or equivalent or higher qualification.
-Students with a Bachelor of Laws from a non-common law country may be required to complete 78234 Common Law Legal Traditions.
+Students with a Bachelor of Laws from a non-common law country are required to complete 78234 Common Law Legal Traditions in their first session of study.
 Students who have graduated with a Shari'a law degree are not eligible to apply for this course.
 Admission is at the discretion of the associate dean (education).

 Eligibility for admission does not guarantee offer of a place.International students